digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ## **7** DUTY OF SECRECY

-Norway Post and anyone who carries out work or services for Norway Post have a duty of secrecy concerning all information that they may become aware of about the User’s use of Digipost.
+Posten Bring and anyone who carries out work or services for Posten Bring have a duty of secrecy concerning all information that they may become aware of about the User’s use of Digipost.

-Norway Post is obliged to take whatever precautions are necessary to ensure that material or information are not used for purposes other than the implementation of the agreement covered by these Terms or made known to others in violation of this paragraph.
-Employees or others who resign from their positions with Norway Post remain bound by this confidentiality clause on matters mentioned above also following their resignation.
+Posten Bring is obliged to take whatever precautions are necessary to ensure that material or information are not used for purposes other than the implementation of the agreement covered by these Terms or made known to others in violation of this paragraph.
+Employees or others who resign from their positions with Posten Bring remain bound by this confidentiality clause on matters mentioned above also following their resignation.

 The duty of confidentiality also applies after the contractual relationship